Skip to content

 The full review

-This odorless 20% picaridin lotion is among the best-rounded options in the group, a clear recommended in the maximum protection tier.
-It pairs picaridin's definitive evidence (5 of 7 claims strong) with a clean safety read and unusually strong transparency, since the full formula including the aloe vera base is accounted for.
-Modeled complete protection runs 8 to 10 hours against mosquitoes and a real 7 to 8 against ticks, which is excellent for a non-greasy lotion.
-The label's up-to-14-hours figure tracks repellency rather than bite-free time, so our shorter estimate is expected.
+Built on 20% picaridin in an odorless aloe lotion, this is about as well-rounded as a DEET-free pick gets, a clear recommended in the maximum protection tier.
+Picaridin's evidence is essentially settled (5 of 7 audited claims rate strong), the skin safety reads clean, and transparency is unusually good since the full formula including the aloe base is accounted for.
+Modeled complete protection runs 8 to 10 hours against mosquitoes and another 8 to 10 against ticks, which is excellent for a non-greasy lotion.
+The maker's up-to-14-hours figure measures reduced biting rather than bite-free time, so our shorter window is expected.
 The aloe base rubs in clean, with none of the grease or fumes of a spray, and it is safe on gear.
-With nothing meaningful dragging it down, it is about as well-rounded as a DEET-free option gets.

 Scorecard